Education

 - Doctoral Program Fellowship, CUNY Graduate Center/John Jay College, 2007

-Chelsea's research interests are focused on corporate security & investigations matters, including background checks, corporate crime, cybercrime, employee crime, financial crime, investigations, and organizational fraud.
+Chelsea's research interests are focused on fraud and related corporate security & investigations matters, including background checks, corporate crime, cybercrime, employee crime, financial crime, fraud hotlines, investigative techniques, organizational fraud and white collar crime.